 Updated: August 15, 2019

 Grading options: A-F (default), audit

-- Use basic AC concepts and theorems to analyze AC circuits.
+- Use circuit simulation software to analyze electronic circuits.

 Outcome Assessment Strategies

 Evaluation is done via labs, quizzes, take home assignments, in class exercises, and exams.